9trocode/node_storage_manager/README.md

 List files in Bucket on S3, AWS & NFS using storage pipe

 `parameters required`:
- * `bucketName` - required, Bucketname to List files from.
+ * `bucketName` - required, Bucketname to list files from.

 ### StorageInstance.deleteFile()